Mets beat Yankees 3-2 in walk-off fashion

 Mets starting pitcher Max Scherzer pitched seven shutout innings, but the Yankees tied it in the eighth inning after Scherzer left the game.
 Gleyber Torres hit a two-run homer off Mets pitcher David Peterson to tie the game 2-2.

-Eduardo Escobar led off the ninth inning with a double and scored from third base on Marte’s game-winning RBI.
+Eduardo Escobar led off the bottom of the ninth inning with a double and then scored from third base on Marte’s game-winning RBI single to left field.

 Mets relief pitcher Seth Lugo (2-2) received the win.
 Yankees relief pitcher Wandy Peralta (2-3) took the loss.